ToniR90/1.3-Java-Collections-Nivell1.3/README.md

 3. Randomly select a country from the `HashMap`.
 4. Ask the user to input the capital of the selected country.
 5. Track the user's score based on correct answers.
-6. After 10 questions, write the user's name and score to `classificacio.txt`.
+6. After 10 questions, write the user's name and score to `classification.txt`.

 💻 **Technologies Used**